High density line sampling in Power BI

-- 3,500 is the maximum number data points displayed on the visual, regardless of the number of underlying data points or series.
+- 3,500 is the maximum number of data points displayed on the visual, regardless of the number of underlying data points or series.
 As such, if you have 10 series with 350 data points each, the visual has reached its maximum overall data points limit.
 If you have one series, it may have up to 3,500 data points if the new algorithm deems that the best sampling for the underlying data.

 - There is a maximum of 60 series for any visual.
-If you have more than 60 series, break up the data and create multiple visuals with 60 or less series each.
+If you have more than 60 series, break up the data and create multiple visuals with 60 or fewer series each.
 It's good practice to use a slicer to show only segments of the data (only certain series).
 For example, if you're displaying all subcategories in the legend, you could use a slicer to filter by the overall category on the same report page.

-These parameters ensure that visuals in Power BI Desktop render very quickly, and are responsive to interaction with users, and do not result in undue computational overhead on the computer rendering the visual.
+These parameters ensure that visuals in Power BI Desktop render very quickly, are responsive to interaction with users, and do not result in undue computational overhead on the computer rendering the visual.

 Evaluating representative data points for high density line visuals

-When the number of underlying data points exceeds the data points that can be represented in the visual (exceeds 3,500), a process called binning begins, which chunks the underlying data into groups called bins, and then iteratively refines those bins.
+When the number of underlying data points exceeds the maximum data points that can be represented in the visual (exceeds 3,500), a process called binning begins, which chunks the underlying data into groups called bins, and then iteratively refines those bins.

 The algorithm creates as many bins as possible to create the greatest granularity for the visual.
 Within each bin, the algorithm finds the minimum and maximum data value, to ensure that important and significant values (for example, outliers) are captured and displayed in the visual.
-Based on the results of the binning and subsequent evaluation of the data by Power BI, the minimum resolution for the x axis for the visual is determined – to ensure maximum granularity for the visual.
+Based on the results of the binning and subsequent evaluation of the data by Power BI, the minimum resolution for the x-axis for the visual is determined – to ensure maximum granularity for the visual.

 As mentioned previously, the minimum granularity for each series is 350 points, the maximum is 3,500.